 But, what about the rest?

-7 And the cow and the bear shall feed; their young ones shall lie down together; and the lion shall eat straw like the ox.
+And the lion shall eat straw like the ox.

-8 And the sucking child shall play on the hole of the asp, and the weaned child shall put his hand on the adder’s den.
+And the weaned child shall put his hand in the viper’s den.

 However, this next verse looks like it has been fulfilled.